 If you are interested in reading more about the lava flows that covered Kalapana the best place to start is the historical account on the USGS website.

-To get to this beach you need to follow the Kapoho-Kalapana Road (Hwy 137, coming from Kapoho) or the Pahoa-Kalapana Road (Hwy 130, coming from Pahoa) all the way to the end.
-You will reach a cluster of houses and a large parking lot where you can park your car:
+To reach the beach, follow the Kapoho-Kalapana Road (Hwy 137, coming from Kapoho) or the Pahoa-Kalapana Road (Hwy 130, coming from Pahoa) all the way to the end.
+You will arrive at a cluster of houses and a large parking lot where you can leave your car:

 The short hike to Kaimū beach